 Credit risk in our investment portfolio is largely mitigated by investing primarily in securities issued or guaranteed by the U.S. government or one of its agencies.
 Credit risk in our investment portfolio primarily exists in investment securities that are not guaranteed by the U.S. government or one of its agencies, which include our certificates of deposit, commercial paper, and asset-backed securities.
 Holdings of split-rated securities are related to U.S. government securities.
-At December 31, 2023, all investment securities were of high credit quality and met eligibility requirements, with the exception of \$169.7 million of ineligible securities.
-These securities became ineligible based on our internal analysis, including a recent downgrade of short-term rating by Standard and Poor's.
-No loss was incurred on these investments which matured in January 2024.
+At December 31, 2024, all investment securities were of high credit quality and met eligibility requirements.

 Effective January 1, 2023, we adopted CECL, which amended the previous other-than-temporary impairment model for investment securities to incorporate an allowance for credit losses on investment securities.
-There was no allowance for credit losses on investment securities at December 31, 2023, as the substantial majority of our investment portfolio carry a full faith and credit guarantee of the U.S. government or an implicit credit guarantee from its agencies and have an immaterial risk of credit loss.
-Additionally, no investments were impaired as of December 31, 2023.
+There was no allowance for credit losses on investment securities at December 31, 2024 or 2023, as the substantial majority of our investment portfolio carries a full faith and credit guarantee of the U.S. government or an implicit credit guarantee from its agencies and have an immaterial risk of credit loss.
 Additional information regarding the CECL adoption is included in Note 2 to the accompanying Financial Statements.
 Prior to January 1, 2023, the investment securities portfolio was evaluated for other-than-temporary impairment.
-For the years ended December 31, 2022, and 2021, we did not recognize any impairment on our investment securities portfolio.
+For the year ended December 31, 2022, we did not recognize any impairment on our investment securities portfolio.
 Refer to Note 4 of the accompanying Financial Statements for further information on investment securities.